 The Pisa train station reminds me of the international concourse at SeaTac.
-A group of Haitians in an argument are quickly clearing the concourse.
-My bags are jostled every time I move, so I swing them in front of me as a safeguard against pickpockets.
-I find a customer service desk to resolve tickets that do not match my printed itinerary, and find that my return is a direct train from La Spezia to Firenze, with no connection in Pisa.
-Cool!
-I’m happy with the prospect of not have to pass this way again…
+The first thing I encounter is a group of Haitian men whose heated argument is quickly clearing the concourse.
+I feel my bags being jostled every time I move, and swing them in front of me so they don’t get rifled through.
+Panic sets in as I realize that 12 minutes is not enough time to make my connection on my return trip.
+I go to the customer service desk to resolve tickets that do not match my printed itinerary, and am told that my return trip is a direct train to Firenze, bypassing Pisa altogether.
+I’m thrilled with the prospect of not having to come this way again.

-Pisa’s landscape is markedly different from Firenze.
-I don’t recognize most of the trees and plants.
+Pisa’s landscape is a lot different from Firenze, and I don’t recognize most of the trees and plants.
+Many homes have backyard gardens large enough to sustain their families.
 Even the modern buildings are built in the traditional Italian style, with stucco walls and red tile roofs.
-The mountains are short but rugged, and I can see old stone buildings or walls in places.
-Freight cars are round-topped like large gypsy wagons.
+The mountains are short but rugged, and I can see old stone buildings or maybe fortress walls along the tops of some of them.
+I can’t tell if the white patches are snow or wildflowers.
+Freight cars are round-topped and look like large gypsy wagons.
 Red poppies grow wild.
-We pass several stone quarries, and large blocks of white marble line the side of the railroad tracks.
+We pass several stone quarries, and large blocks of white marble are lined up along side of the railroad tracks.

 We reach La Spezia, the halfway point between Pisa and Genova.
 I catch glimpses of the sea between long expanses of tunnel.
 Further up the coast, the houses and mansions take on the water colored stucco that was prevalent in Venice.
 There are date palms, and the beaches have turned from brown sand to rugged rock and breakwaters.
 It is incredibly beautiful and I am now really glad I chose this route.

 My feet are rebelling and I can barely walk.
-Dinner is a piece of cheese focaccia from a nearby bakery, and a delightful caffe violetta from Bar Pacini.
+Dinner is a piece of cheese focaccia from the bakery to the left of the Green Door, and a delightful caffe violetta from Bar Pacini to the right, who advertises themselves as ‘L’Arte dell Expresso’.
 It tastes like a liquid candied violets.
 I could be in trouble if I stayed here longer than a day.
+The row of shops in this block includes three pastry shops, two espresso shops, and a Chinese restaurant.

-Marie arrives, swings open the heavy green exterior door and closes it behind me as I start to gasp.
+She unlocks the heavy green door and swings it open open.
+It closes on it’s own as we start up the stairs.
 This building was a convent in the 14th century, and Maria demonstrates the acoustics by flicking on a light switch, which we can hear as it clicks on on the bottom floor.
 Mother Superior could always hear the front door.

 The lack of WIFI presents a problem with planning my day tomorrow.
-A cursory look through this room hasn’t yielded a guidebook yet, so I’ll look for one tomorrow.
+The web pages I saved to my netbook are corrupted, and I really wish I had printed this stuff out.
+A search through this room hasn’t yielded a guidebook yet, so I will look for one tomorrow.
 Meanwhile, I think I’ll take a nice, hot bath…